google/go-containerregistry/cmd/crane/doc/crane_mutate.md

 ## crane mutate

-Modify image labels and annotations
+Modify image labels and annotations.
+The container must be pushed to a registry, and the manifest is updated there.

 ```
 crane mutate [flags]